alsa-project/snd-firewire-ctl-services/README.rst

    For sound card bound to ALSA fireworks driver (snd-fireworks) snd-firewire-motu-ctl-service
-   For sound card bound to ALSA firewire-motu driver (snd-firewire-motu)
+   For sound card bound to ALSA firewire-motu driver (snd-firewire-motu) snd-oxfw-ctl-service
+   For sound card bound to ALSA oxfw driver (snd-oxfw)

 License
 =======